vladh/clumsycomputer/2020-06-29-regex/README.md

-# A full-featured regex engine from scratch in Python (no imports), as seen on clumsycomputer 2020/06/29
+# A full-featured regex engine from scratch in Python (no imports), as seen on clumsy computer 2020/06/29

 VOD: Coming soon!

-This is a regex engine we coded live on the [clumsycomputer stream](https://twitch.tv/clumsycomputer).
+This is a regex engine we coded live on the
+[clumsy computer stream](https://twitch.tv/clumsycomputer).
 It's around 240 lines of Python and is a regex-directed engine based on backtracking.
 It uses no libraries or imports of any kind.

 It supports: